piyushjajoo/k8s-operators-course/module-01/lessons/04-custom-resources.md

 Custom Resources extend Kubernetes with domain-specific objects.
 Custom Resource Definitions (CRDs) define the schema for these resources.
 Understanding CRDs is essential for building operators, as operators manage Custom Resources.

+## Theory: Custom Resources and Extensibility

+Custom Resources extend Kubernetes with domain-specific types, enabling you to model your application's concepts as first-class Kubernetes objects.

+### Core Concepts

+**Custom Resource Definition (CRD):**
+- Defines a new resource type in Kubernetes
+- Like a "schema" for your custom resource
+- Registered with the API server
+- Enables validation and defaulting

+**Custom Resource (CR):**
+- An instance of a CRD
+- Stored in etcd like built-in resources
+- Can have spec and status
+- Managed by controllers (operators)

+**Why CRDs Matter:**
+- **Domain Modeling**: Represent application concepts naturally
+- **API Consistency**: Use same patterns as built-in resources
+- **Tool Compatibility**: Works with kubectl, dashboards, etc.
+- **Controller Integration**: Enables operator pattern

+### When to Use CRDs

+**Use CRDs when:**
+- You need to model domain-specific concepts
+- You want Kubernetes-native APIs
+- You need lifecycle management
+- You want to leverage Kubernetes tooling

+**Don't use CRDs when:**
+- Simple configuration (use ConfigMap)
+- Temporary data (use annotations)
+- No lifecycle needed (use labels/annotations)

+Understanding CRDs is essential for building operators, as operators manage Custom Resources.

 ## What are Custom Resources?

 Custom Resources are extensions to the Kubernetes API that store structured data.
 They follow the same patterns as built-in resources but are defined by you.